SeroRonin/JhinRoR2/README.md

 * **Violet Chaolan**: Shader Help
   * Helped with some shader plugins that allowed me to experiment with VFX

+> See the github page for footnotes that don't properly render here on Thunderstore

 [^skinSFX]:
     There is also the option to override which set of SFX or VFX to use in the config.
 These do not require a restart, but may cause issues with model FX
 [^itemDisplay]:
+    SotS not supported yet, I don't own the DLC.
 Some items with minimal or lackluster visuals, such as Leeching Seed, are simply hidden.
 I simply could not find extra space to place certain items without non-sensically placing them around the cloak.
 [^altAbility]:
     The planned ability would have jhin place down his traps, which would function as expected.
     Additionally, I want to implement shooting the traps to detonate the instantly, pushing the player back if they are close enough.
 [^armorFootnote]:
     Jhin does not have any armor at the moment, but I may add some later, should his lack of mobility be too punishing.
 All stats can be modified via Config, but require a restart to take effect
-[^darkcosmic]:
+[^legendary]:
-    As far as I know, skins in RoR2 do not support custom animation overrides, so unfortunately Dark Cosmic Jhin with its unique animations is not possible without a duplicate survivor.
-It may be possible to create a custom version that uses the default animations, but it may not look very appealing and as such will not be entertained until there is nothing else to do
+    As far as I know, skins in RoR2 do not support custom animation overrides, so unfortunately Legendary skins are not possible without a duplicate survivor.
+It may be possible with some custom code, but at the moment there is nothing in the works.